sunnycamel/hls_server/README.md

-This project of combination of nginx nginx-vod-module and srs(simple rtmp server)
+This project combine the nginx nginx-vod-module and srs(simple rtmp server) together, to provide abiltiy of vod and live broadcast

-Build everything by run command:
+Build and install everything by run command:
       make.sh path_to_install_everything

 Run the sample server by run command:
     start.sh
 in the path where you specified in the build step

-In the path where you installed everything, you will find a dir named "html" the movie dir is the place to hold the video for vod
+In the path where you installed everything, you will find a dir named "html/movie" the movie dir is the place to hold the video for vod

 To play the vod use the url: